 Synagogue of the Hills welcomes students and other visitors, and we invite you to participate with us in our religious services.
-We hope this introduction will provide you with the information you need to understand, feel comfortable, and get the most from your visit.
+Please email the synagogue at firstname.lastname@example.org if you are interested in visiting so we can best accommodate you or your group.

-As Jews, we pray directly to God, without an intermediary such as a minister or priest.
+As Jews, we pray directly to G-d.
 The Rabbi, meaning “teacher,” or lay leader, leads the services, announces which prayers are being said, provides explanations, and tells the congregants which prayers should be said while standing.
 If the Rabbi is unavailable, a lay member of the congregation will lead the services.
 The prayer books are written in Hebrew and have English translations for each prayer.
 Some books also have transliteration, i.e., Hebrew written in Roman letters.
 Since Hebrew reads from right to left, the books will appear to open from the wrong direction, but the pages are numbered so you will be able to follow the services.

 The Jewish Sabbath begins at sunset each Friday and concludes at sunset each Saturday.
 At Synagogue of the Hills Sabbath services occur on Friday evening.
 Larger Synagogues may hold Saturday morning services.
 Visitors are encouraged to participate in the services, including the refreshments and/or meals following them.

 Friday evening services begin at 7:30 PM, last 60 to 90 minutes, and are followed by an “Oneg Shabbat,” a reception starting with blessings over wine and bread, and continuing with refreshments.
 Please refer to the calendar for a schedule of our services.